team4pro/first_app/README.markdown

         git checkout master
         git merge origin/master
 1. Delete your feature branch, if you want.

+The strange thing about the fork-queue is that *any* push you do to your GitHub repo will show up in the fork-queue.
+That makes your GitHub repo (usually called `origin`) very public.

 Try a few simple pull requests on your own `experimental` branch.
 I'll merge them into a throw-away `trash` branch for now.
 Use `gitx` to see what happens to your tree after you fetch the results.